-a.
 Right of Survivorship in Community Property.
-The 1987 constitutional amendment read (in pertinent part): "[S]pouses may agree in writing that all or part of their community property becomes the property of the surviving spouse on the death of the spouse."
+The 1987 constitutional amendment read (in pertinent "[S]pouses may agree in writing that all or part of their community property becomes the property of the surviving spouse on the death of the spouse."
 Tex.
 Constitution, Art.
 XVI, Sec.
-15. When the legislature enacted Section 451 in 1989 to further enable the constitutional amendment, it addressed the potential problem of after-acquired property:
+15. When the legislature enacted Section 451 (now Section 112.051 of the Estates Code) in 1989 to further enable the constitutional amendment, it addressed the potential problem of after-acquired property: